|

 I can push a book off a coffee table if I summoned a hellhound, right?

 In a breath, I executed the action in one fluid movement.
-To my shock, the book blasted off the coffee table and careened into a stack of books, causing a massive collapse in the surrounding stacks.
+To my shock, the book careened off the coffee table and slammed into a stack of books, triggering a massive domino collapse.

 “My bad.”